jina-ai/jina/docs/fundamentals/clean-code.md

 ```
 ````

-## Power heavy-lifting job to the Flow, not Client
+## Power heavy-lifting job by the Flow, not Client

 Wrap heavy lifting jobs inside an `Executor` and part of the `Flow`.
 For instance, loading a high resolution images from Client into `Document` and `DocumentArray`